 Chez Florence Paris 1934

-Edward, fairly caught, laughed among the first; and since then Miss Jones has been an all-licensed Negress.
-Nightly she coaxes or drags celebrities out on her jazz floor, makes them perform, makes them ridiculous to their own intense delight—for the crowd are all clannishly impersonal and good-humored.
+Edward, fairly caught, laughed among the 1st; and since then Miss Jones has been an all-Licensed Negress.
+Nightly she coaxes or drags celebrities out on her Jazz Floor, makes them perform, makes them ridiculous to their own intense delight – for the crowd are all clannishly impersonal & good-humoured.